FudaWiki/fudawiki-files/hanafuda/games/enshu-bana.md

 {.is-warning}

 ## The Flower-Matching Phase
-Players then check for teyaku in their hand and reveal the relevant cards (place them face-up on the table near them) to avail their points.
+Players then check for teyaku in their hand.
+If they have a teyaku, they announce it and expose the relevant cards (place them face-up on the table near them) to avail the teyaku.

+>Teyaku that are not announced and exposed before the dealer's first turn are considered void.
+{.is-warning}

-Afterward, the gameplay is the same as Hana-awase, and play continues until either all players' hands run out of cards, or one player forms an *Uchikiriyaku*.
+Afterward, the dealer starts their first turn.
+The gameplay is the same as Hana-awase, and play continues until either all players' hands run out of cards, or one player forms an *Uchikiriyaku*.

 Regardless of how the round ended, the total score for each player is counted as follows:
 `Player's Total Score = (Total captured card points - Points from opponents' yaku*) x Total Field Multiplier x Uchikiriyaku multiplier`